SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/04a-ScalingUp-python.md

     # specified thus far.
     queue 10

 Note the `Queue 10`.
-This tells Condor to queue 10 copies of this job as one cluster.
+This tells HTCondor to queue 10 copies of this job under one cluster id.

 Let us submit the above job